SegmentationBLWX/sssegmentation/docs/Tutorials.md

         pass
 ```

-And the arguments in `SEGMENTOR_CFG['auxiliary']` could be changed according to the new defined `setauxiliarydecoder` function.
+You can modify the contents of `SEGMENTOR_CFG['auxiliary']` to match the argument requirements of your custom `setauxiliarydecoder` method.

 ## Customize Normalizations